 Right to work in the UK

-We have a duty to prevent illegal working by carrying out document checks before an individual commences work.
+We have a duty to prevent illegal working by carrying out document checks for all staff before work commences.
 A ‘right to work in the UK check’ means that you verify a document, which is deemed acceptable by the Home Office for showing permission to work.

 Where a right to work in the UK check is carried out before someone starts working for us, we will establish a 'statutory excuse' (or legal excuse) against liability to pay a civil penalty if found to be employing an illegal worker.
 We will also protect our sponsor licence.

 Who should undertake a right to work check?